trevthedev777/Liseth-Spanish-School/README.md

 ## Booking Feature

 ## Whatsapp Connect

-Using the whatsapp business API, a user can connect by clicking on the fixed `Whatsapp Icon` on the screen and they will be redirected to the app using either their mobile phones or computers
+Using the whatsapp business API, a user can connect by clicking on the fixed `Whatsapp Icon` on the screen and they will be redirected to the app using either their mobile phones or computers, the same feature is found on the footer by clicking on the `Whatsapp Icon`

 ### Contact Form

 The Website has very few features at the moment, however it does allow the user to send a request for contact using a form that has Javascript validation

 The user will insert their `name` and `email address`, a `subject` and then followed by a `message` detailing either their interest to acquire more information of to enroll via email

+If a user inputs any blank fields, an alert will appear on the screen to advise the suer to correct their form entries

 ## Techonologies Used